-As they get older, survivors should carefully monitor their level of functioning and level of stress, and they may need counseling if they have any problems.
-It is important that children who have trouble with school have neuropsychological testing (testing of thinking skills by a psychologist) to find the cause.
+As they get older, survivors should carefully monitor their level of functioning and level of stress, and they may need counseling if they experience problems or challenges.
+It is important that children who have trouble with school have neuropsychological testing to find the cause.
+This is testing of the child's thinking skills done by a psychologist.
 Based on the results, the psychologist can advise teachers about changes that can be made in the classroom or teaching plan to help the child learn.
 Survivors should also be evaluated for bone or joint pain that may result from bone cell death caused by cancer treatments that reduce blood flow in bone joints.
 The website of the Children’s Oncology Group provides recommendations for follow-up care (Please note this link takes you to a separate website.)

-Childhood cancer survivors should also think about the choices available for health insurance when considering their follow-up plan.
-This Cancer.Net article outlines the basics of Cancer and Affordable Care Act.
+Childhood cancer survivors should also think about the choices available for health insurance when considering their follow-up care plan.
+This separate article outlines the basics of Cancer and Affordable Care Act.

 Talk with the doctor to develop a survivorship care plan that is best for your child’s needs.